DreamAvatar: Text-and-Shape Guided 3D Human Avatar Generation via Diffusion Models: Experiments

 \subsection{Qualitative Evaluations}

-\paragraph{Avatar generation with different styles} In \cref{fig:Apose}, we provide a diverse set of 3D human avatars generated by our DreamAvatar.
-We can consistently observe high-quality geometry and texture from all these examples from different viewpoints.
-It demonstrates the capability of our method to generate different types of avatars, \eg, human beings, superheroes, comic characters, painted avatars, robots, etc.
+\paragraph{Avatar generation with different styles} In \cref{fig:Apose}, we provide a diverse set of 3D human avatars, \eg, real-world human beings, movie, anime, and video game characters, generated by our DreamAvatar.
+We can consistently observe high-quality geometry and texture from all these examples.